Ivermectin: Prophylaxis & Early Outpatient Treatment Protocol for COVID-19 | Updated June 2021

 Related Ivermectin and COVID-19 Scientific Publications:

-- Review of the Emerging Evidence Demonstrating the Efficacy of Ivermectin in the Prophylaxis and Treatment of COVID-19 by Kory et al., provisionally accepted on Frontiers in Pharmacology.
+- Review of the Emerging Evidence Demonstrating the Efficacy of Ivermectin in the Prophylaxis and Treatment of COVID-19 by Kory et al. accepted and published on American Journal of Therapeutics.

 - A multi-centre randomised controlled study in Egypt (Elgazzar, Research Square) reported that the death rate was significantly lower in Ivermectin treated patients group (severe patients) vs non-Ivermectin group (2% vs 20%).
 1,300 patients were included in this randomized controlled trial.